AjaySingh136/LEARN-apache-flink-java/README.md

-# Apache Flink Learning Environment (Java + Docker + VS Code)
+# Apache Flink Learning Lab (Java + Docker + VS Code): What, Why, and How

 This repository is a hands‑on LEARNING LAB for Apache Flink using Java.

+Context and goal:
-You will run a **local Flink cluster** (JobManager + TaskManager) inside Docker containers, while writing **multiple independent Java Flink projects** on your Mac in VS Code.
+- You will run a local Apache Flink “session cluster” (JobManager + TaskManager) inside Docker containers.
+- You will write multiple independent Java Flink projects in VS Code on macOS.
-Each project will build a **shaded (fat) JAR** that you drop into a shared `jars/` folder.
-The Dockerized Flink cluster automatically sees that folder (it is "mounted" inside the containers).
-You then submit jobs via:
+- Each project builds a shaded (fat) JAR and you place it in a shared `jars/` folder.
-- Flink Web UI (easiest)
-- Flink CLI inside the JobManager container
-- REST API (advanced)
+- The Dockerized Flink cluster “sees” that folder, and you submit your jobs via the Web UI, CLI, or REST API.

+Why this setup:
+- It separates “runtime” (Flink in Docker) from “development” (your code on macOS).
+- It’s quick to iterate: edit → build → copy JAR → submit → see logs.
-You can keep adding more projects side‑by‑side (e.g. `flink-wordcount/`, `flink-kafka-demo/`, `flink-table-sql/`), all submitting to the SAME local cluster.
+- You can keep many small demo projects side‑by‑side (e.g., `flink-wordcount/`, `flink-kafka-demo/`, `flink-table-sql/`) and use the same local cluster to learn.
-This setup mimics a **session cluster** useful for experimentation and learning.

 ---

 ## Table of Contents

-1. Concept Overview
+1. Concept Overview (What is Flink and this lab)
-2. High-Level Architecture
+2. High‑Level Architecture (Where things run)
-3. Prerequisites & Installation
+3. Prerequisites & Installation (What you need and why)
-4. Repository Layout
+4. Repository Layout (How files are organized)
-5. Step-by-Step Setup
+5. Step‑by‑Step Setup (With commands and simple explanations)
-6. Creating Your First Project (WordCount)
+6. Create Your First Project (WordCount) and Why each command/setting
-7. Building the Shaded JAR
+7. Build the Shaded JAR (What it does under the hood)
-8. Running / Submitting the Job (3 Methods)
+8. Run / Submit the Job (3 Methods) and Why there are options
+9. View Output (Where results go)
-9. Development Loop (Modify → Rebuild → Resubmit)
+10. Development Loop (Edit → Build → Submit)
-10. Common Errors & Fixes
-11. Explaining the Files & Code
+11. Explaining the Files & Code (docker-compose.yml, pom.xml, WordCount.java)
+12. Common Errors & Fixes (What went wrong and why)
-12. Adding More Projects
+13. Adding More Projects (Scale your learning lab)
-13. Cleaning Up
+14. Cleaning Up (Stop and reset)
-14. Next Learning Steps
+15. Next Learning Steps (Where to go next)
+16. Quick Command Cheat Sheet
+17. FAQ

 ---

-## 1. Concept Overview
+## 1) Concept Overview

-- **Apache Flink**: A framework for building real-time (stream) and batch data processing jobs.
+- Apache Flink: A framework for building real-time (stream) and batch data processing jobs.
-- **JobManager**: Coordinates jobs (planning, scheduling).
-- **TaskManager**: Executes tasks (your operators/functions run here).
-- **Session Cluster**: A persistent cluster where you submit many different jobs.
+- JobManager: The “brain” that plans and coordinates your jobs.
+- TaskManager: The “workers” that execute your code.
+- Session Cluster: A long-running cluster that can accept many jobs over time (ideal for learning).
-- **Shaded JAR**: A single JAR that bundles your code + dependencies (except those Flink already provides) so the cluster can run it.
+- Shaded JAR (fat JAR): A single JAR that bundles your code and non-Flink dependencies so the cluster can run it without hunting for libraries.

+Why this matters:
+- Running Flink in Docker gives you a clean, reproducible runtime.
+- Building a shaded JAR ensures your job is portable and easy to submit to any Flink cluster.

 ---

-## 2. High-Level Architecture
+## 2) High‑Level Architecture

 ```
 Mac (Host)